cloud-gov/cg-site/content/docs/services/redis.md

 #### How to create an instance

-To create a service instance run the following command:
+To create a service instance, run the following command (replace `my-redis-service` with a name for the service):

 ```sh
 cf create-service redis32 standard-ha my-redis-service